The Nasogastric Tube

 Before the doctors could remove it, they had to see how much bile was coming up per hour.
 If there were too much bile and stomach acid, they would not be able to remove the tube.
 If they did remove the tube too early, I could experience horrible nausea, bloating, and vomiting.

-To see how I did without the NG tube, the doctors would “clamp it,” so no bile or air would be allowed to come out of my body.
-If I didn't experience any nausea, vomiting, or bloating in two hours, the doctors would take the NG tube out.
+To see how I did without the NG tube, the doctors would "clamp it," so no bile or air would be allowed to come out of my body.
+If I didn't experience any nausea, vomiting, or bloating in 2 hours, the doctors would take the NG tube out.

 My experience of needing a nasogastric tube

 The second bad experience I had was when I could not control my vomiting after they took out the nasogastric tube.
 This was after one of my surgeries.
-The doctors came in the room and told me the dreading words, “We have to put the tube back in.”
+The doctors came in the room and told me the dreaded words, "We have to put the tube back in."
 Ugh!

-They told me to take a few gulps of water, and keep swallowing until they said stop.
+They told me to take a few gulps of water and keep swallowing until they said stop.
 I could feel the tube enter my nose and into my nasal cavity.
 It was a horrible feeling!
 The tube was in for so long, that my one nostril is actually shaped differently!
 No joke.